jmcphers/k5hoa/content/post/pool-opening.md

 </div>

 <div class="alert alert-info" style="font-weight: bold; font-size: 120%;" role="alert">
-The pool opens today (Wed 5/31) at 3:30pm!
+The pool opens early today (Wed 6/7) at 1pm!
 </div>

-Note that the pool is not yet fully heated--it'll be around 75 this afternoon, hopefully a full 86 by tomorrow (weather permitting).
+It's finally warm and sunny!
+We're opening early today to help you enjoy the sunshine.
+We'll also be open at 1 the next two Wednesdays if the weather's nice!

 <!--more-->